-With the exception of large hydropower, renewable energy (and community-owned renewable energy in particular) is still in its infancy in Canada.
+With the exception of large hydropower, renewable energy (community-owned renewable energy in particular) is still in its infancy in Canada.
+Excluding large hydropower, only 0.6% of Canada's electricity came from renewable energy sources in 2009.
 Although wind power development has grown by 40% each year since 2000, Canada still has one of the least developed renewable energy resources in the world.
-In 2009, only 0.6% of Canada's electricity came from renewable energy sources (excluding large hydropower).

 The Canadian Wind Energy Association estimates it would take just 0.25% of Canada's landmass to supply their total electricity needs from wind power.

-Since the late 1990s, many groups and co-operatives across Canada have been trying to establish community renewable energy (CRE) projects (mostly wind, some biogas).
-But despite a great deal of local effort, there's been very little success — mainly due to regulatory and market constraints.
+Since the late 1990s, many groups and co-operatives across Canada have been trying to establish community energy projects (mostly wind, but some biogas).
+But despite extensive local effort, there's been very little success — mainly due to regulatory and market constraints.

-To make the situation particularly difficult, electricity laws and the laws governing co-operatives are made at a state level, so the conditions for CRE vary widely across the country.
-To date, Canada has only one fully community-owned wind turbine, the WindShare Co-operatives 750 kW turbine in Toronto 1 .
+To make the situation particularly difficult, electricity laws and the laws governing co-operatives are made at a state level, so the conditions for community energy vary widely across the country.
+To date, Canada has only one fully community-owned wind turbine, the WindShare Co-operative's 750 kW turbine in Toronto1

 The state of Ontario introduced a Green Energy Act in 2009 to address these issues.
-It now has one of the most progressive renewable energy policies in North America and CRE projects are already lining up to benefit.
-Critical to the development of this policy was years of lobbying by the Ontario Sustainable Energy Association.
-They pushed for policies using the positive experiences of CRE in Germany and Denmark.
+It now has one of the most progressive renewable energy policies in North America and community energy projects are already lining up to benefit.
+Critical to the development of this policy were years of lobbying by the Ontario Sustainable Energy Association.
+They pushed for policies using the positive experiences of community energy in Germany and Denmark.

 The Green Energy Act gives all renewable energy generators the right to connect to the grid, with a guaranteed funding structure.
 This provides secure, stable and competitive prices for renewable energy through 20-year power purchase agreements (PPAs).
 The feed-in tariffs set the price in the PPAs according to the type of technology and ownership, size and location and these very from 11.6 to 89.3 per kW.